MichaelSail4499/cybereventthree/README.md

 ## Ophcrack - LanMan Rainbow Table

 **Ophcrack** is an open-source program that uses rainbow tables to crack Windows XP log-in passwords using LM hashes algorithm.
 It's a popular tool for recovering Windows passwords, as an alternative for say, resetting one's Windows password if missing.
 It comes preinstalled with Kali Linux.

+LanMans are easy to crack because:
+1. Windows set a 14 character limit on passwords.
+2. The password was split into two seperate parts before stored as two small hashes.

 You may view [Ophcrack's How-to Guide](https://sourceforge.net/p/ophcrack/wiki/ophcrack%20Howto/), but you'll primarily want to focus on their free [Ophcrack Rainbow Tables](https://ophcrack.sourceforge.io/tables.php) page.